 Yes.
 The 25% casual loading paid to casual employees is included in qualifying earnings.
 Super is calculated on the full casual rate (base + loading) for the ordinary hours worked.

-Calculate 12% of the employee's qualifying earnings for that pay cycle.
-For a casual employee, qualifying earnings = (hourly rate × 1.25) × hours worked on ordinary time.
+Calculate 12% of the employee’s qualifying earnings for that pay cycle.
+For a casual employee, qualifying earnings = (hourly rate × 1.25) × ordinary hours worked.
+For example, a $25 base rate on 20 ordinary hours gives QE of $625, and super of $75.
 Use the Payday Super calculator for estimates.

 Do commissions count as qualifying earnings?